A user's guide to the topological Tverberg conjecture: Proof of Theorem

 Take any prime $p$.
-Take a subgroup $G$ of $\Sigma_r$ given by Lemma \ref{lemma:m} (the $p$-Sylow subgroup).
-The group $G$ cannot act transitively on $\{1,2,\ldots,r\}$, otherwise this would be a coset of the $p$-group $G$ and would have order a power of $p$.
-Hence we can assume that $G$ preserves the sets $\{1,\ldots,k\}$ and $\{k+1,\ldots, r\}$ of indices.
+Take a subgroup $G$ of $\Sigma_r$ as given by Lemma \ref{lemma:m} (a $p$-Sylow subgroup).
+Since $r$ is not a power of $p$, the group $G$ cannot act transitively on $\{1,2,\ldots,r\}$, otherwise this would be a coset of the $p$-group $G$, and would have an order equal to a power of $p$.
+Hence we can assume that $G$ preserves the sets $\{1,\ldots,k\}$ and $\{k+1,\ldots, r\}$ for some $k$.